backprop-ai/backprop/docs/source/Finetuning.rst

 Finetuning lets you take a model that has been trained on a very broad task and adapt it to your specific niche.

+Finetuning Parameters
+^^^^^^^^^^^^^^^^^^^^^

+There are a variety of parameters that can optionally be supplied when finetuning a task, to allow for more flexibility.

+For references on each task's data input schema, find your task `here <tasks>`_.

+* ``validation_split`` : Float value that determines the percentage of data that will be used for validation.
+* ``epochs`` : Integer determining how many training iterations will be run while finetuning.
+* ``batch_size`` : Integer specifying the batch size for training.
+Leavings this out lets Backprop determine it automatically for you.
+* ``optimal_batch_size`` : Integer indicating the optimal batch size for the model to be used.
+This is model-specific, so in most cases will not need to be supplied.
+* ``early_stopping_epochs`` : Integer value.
+When training, early stopping is a mechanism that determines a model has finished training based on lack of improvements to validation loss.
+This parameter indicates how many epochs will continue to run without seeing an improvement to validation loss.
+  Default value is `1`.
+* ``train_dataloader`` : DataLoader that will be used to pull batches from a dataset.
+We default this to be a DataLoader with the maximum number of workers
+  (determined automatically by CPU).
+* ``val_dataloader`` : The same as ``train_dataloader``, for validation data.

+Along with these parameters, finetuning has two keyword arguments that are functions, used for further customization.

+* ``step`` : This function determines how a batch will be supplied to your chosen model, and returns loss.
+All of our included models/tasks have a default
+  ``step``, but for custom models, you can define exactly how to pass training data and calculate loss.
+* ``configure_optimizers`` : Sets up an optimizer for use in training.
+As with ``step``, we include optimizers suited for each particular task.
+However, if you wish to experiment with other options, you can simply define a function that returns your chosen optimzer setup.

 Basic Example
 ^^^^^^^^^^^^^